DorcasKomane/3D-Crossroads-v2/README.md

-# 3D-Crossroads-v2
-3D Crossroads course assignment project, including both a daytime and a night-time scene.
-The project uses a WebGL library, three.js.

 # A 3D Crossroads Application
 3D Crossroads course assignment project, including both a daytime and a night-time scene.
 The project uses a WebGL library, three.js.